 1. Could the future of air conditioning be found inside termite mounds?
-(Answer below) 2.

 Termite mound air conditioning is solar, not wind.
 Can you explain why?
-(Answer below) 0 How do townite mounds vegulate tempopulature? ა.
-How do termite mounds regulate temperature?
 (Answer below)

+3. How do termite mounds regulate temperature?
+(Answer below)

-Oraw, using the right colours, a termite mound and the natural currents of hot and cold air that explain the ingeniou thermoregulation principle put in place by termites.
+Draw, using the right colours, a termite mound and the natural currents of hot and cold air that explain the ingenious thermoregulation principle put in place by termites.